uswds/uswds-site/pages/whats-new/overview.md

 {:.whats-new__heading}
 ## Changelog

-Meaningful code and guidance updates are listed in the following table:
+Meaningful code, guidance, and content updates across the design system are listed in the following table:

 <div class="margin-top-2">
   {% include consolidated-changelog-table.html %}